ceford/j4xdemos-data-jdocmanual/README.md

 # GFM data for Jdocmanual

+Archived 2024-03-26 as the Latest Jdocmanual version uses separate repos for each manual.

 This repository contains files in GitHub Flavoured Markdown format converted from MediaWiki format.
 The files were personally selected as related to Joomla 4 or 5 and are organised into four manuals: